TY-Jeong/aRPaCa/README.md

 ```
 Here, the term following `-s` represents the path to the surface structure file that the user wants to use as a substrate.
 The second term following `-f` represents the path to the surface structure file that the user wants to use as a film.
 By executing the script, `interface.vasp` file will be generated.

+The user can also use the -h option for detailed descriptions.
+If no terms are provided, a GUI will be launched to allow the user to input the necessary parameters.

 ### **Mass transport parameter**
 ---
 ### Preparations